repo-nikhil/darshilparmar/README.md

    - 👯 I'm always open for freelance gigs and contract based opportunitites
    - 💬 I'm looking to collaborate and create some cool content that we can share with the community
    - 🤘 You can find various data engineering projects on my profile
-- 🧑🏻‍🏫 I am currenly learning
+- 🧑🏻‍🏫 I am currently learning
    - Exporing Modern Data Stack (dbt, Airbyte, Databricks)
    - Azure Cloud (Already worked with AWS & GCP)
    - How to architectect better data system